A blogger's plea (and a proposal) to Google: bring back Blogger!

 Estimated reading time: 7 minutes

-The Case for a Premium Blogger
+The potential of a Premium Blogger

 Distinguishing “clean data” from “AI-assisted data”: As users interact with the AI editing tools, Google can gain understanding of the editing process.
 By observing how the AI suggestions are accepted, modified, or rejected, the company can develop a clearer understanding of how humans and AI interact with language.
-This knowledge can be important for differentiating between human-generated and AI-assisted content, a growing concern in the digital age.
-Building user trust: Investing in the development and improvement of Blogger demonstrates Google’s commitment to nurturing useful products beyond the realm of ad revenue generation.
-This commitment can strengthen trust and goodwill among users, who will appreciate that Google is actively working to enhance their experience.
-This positive perception can translate into increased user engagement and loyalty to the platform.
+This knowledge can be important for differentiating between human-generated and AI-assisted content, a growing concern.

 Several key factors have hindered Blogger’s growth and contributed to its current state: